"Pulse" is one of the most well-known medical terms. It is symbolic of medicine and widely familiar as a measure of our heartbeat.

 The video below, presented by a nurse, explains how to take a pulse:

 How to record a pulse reading

-Once you have found a pulse by following the steps above, hold still and:2,3
+Once the pulse has been found by following the steps above, hold still and:

 - Use a timepiece or watch with a second hand, or look at a clock with a second hand